(Updated March 31, 2019)

 2. Construction of the Wig

-The process and time it takes to construct a wig is another major cost factor.
+The process and time it takes to construct a wig is another major expense.
 If your wig has a full lace cap, your looking at least 40 hours of ventilating work.
 And that's on a standard lace cap.
 Add a monofilament or silk base and the time can as much as triple.
-Add anything more than 150% density worth of hair, and your adding extra hours.
-Before that the raw hair would need to be prepped.
-Which means the hair has to be organized, cleaned, and colored (solid color).
-After ventilating, we take the wig to our stylist who adds highlights, low lights, baby lights, a color melt or balayage.
-Before the stylist begins dying the wig, she need to test colors, combinations, and strands and then document each and every step, in order to ensure uniformity.
+Add any more hair than 150% density, and you're adding extra hours.
+Prior to ventilating, raw hair needs to be prepped.
+Which means the hair has to be organized, cleaned, and coloured (if required).
+After ventilating, we take the wig to our stylist who adds highlights, low lights, baby lights, a colour melt or balayage.
+Before the stylist begins dying the wig, she needs to test colours, combinations, and strands and then document each and every step, in order to ensure uniformity.

 There are so many points of customization when it comes to wigs.
-Depending on the length, coloring/highlighting, cap material, hairline features, pre-plucking methods, knot bleaching methods, and styling the price of your wig will vary greatly.
+Depending on the length, colouring/highlighting, cap material, hairline features, plucking methods, knot bleaching methods, and styling the price of your wig will vary greatly.
 Different wig companies have different specializations, in terms of customization.
-For example, we specialize in salon hand-dyed wigs.
-That feature alone adds at minimum $150 to the cost of our wigs.
-But it's a feature that we believe is important, because it adds a unique aspect to our wigs.
+For example, we specialize in salon hand-dyed wigs that are custom-fit.
+That feature alone adds at minimum $200 to the cost of our wigs.
+But it's a feature that we believe is important because it adds a unique aspect to our wigs.
 It's unlikely that you'll find our designs anywhere else.

 So when it comes to your human hair wig, look at it as an investment.
-For some, they may be looking for something more temporary and affordable.
-But for those looking for something high quality, long lasting, and luxurious, look into purchasing one of designer units.
-Check out the handy info graphic below.
-Keep it handy as you search for that one great wig!
+For those looking for something high quality, long lasting, and extremely natural-looking, look into purchasing one of our handmade luxury wigs.
+Check out the handy infographic below.
+Keep it handy as you search for your perfect wig.